PRL-LML/Efficient-lens-design-enabled-by-MLP/README.md

 # Machine-learning-based-lens-design
-Dear editor or reviewer, I have uploaded all code (.py), datasets, and corresponding results (in Excel format) for lenses A and B used in the manuscript.
+Dear editors or reviewers, I have uploaded all the code (.py), datasets (in Excel format), and corresponding results (in Excel format) for lenses A and B used in the manuscript.
 You could check them if needed.
 Thank you.